CPU World Team infomation

 The "University Cup"

-This new championships has been added to the IPF Calendar starting this year, and will take place in Minsk Belarus.
 Each nation may send a maximum of three teams, consisting of 8 men and 7 women from each of three schools.
 In other words, up to 15 lifters from school A, 15 from school B and 15 from school C.

 Only Classic (unequipped) lifting, and only 3 lift competition.
 Entry is not limited to those that participated at nationals, but ALL lifters must have competition experience.